Registration of vehicles in the Belgian environmental zones LEZ

 In order to enter the Belgian environmental zones (LEZ Low Emission Zone), a registration is necessary.
 This has the purpose to check whether the EURO emission standard (and, if applicable, the date of first registration) is permitted to enter the zone concerned.

-Each municipality/city or region has different regulations and, for this reason, the registration is carried out separately.
+Each city, municipality or region has different regulations and, for this reason, the registration is carried out separately.
 If, after the registration for a specific LEZ, a vehicle does not meet the EURO emission standards and, therefore, is not permitted to enter the zone, it is still possible to purchase an additional environmental ticket/daily passes under certain conditions.

 The registration of a vehicle is only valid for a certain period of time in a LEZ.
 The vehicle must be then re-registered.
 The re-registration of the vehicle (depending on the type of engine and the periods of time) is differently regulated in each LEZ which is clearly explained on our website.